1995 San Diego Chargers–New York Giants game: Aftermath

-The Giants’ 5-11 finish was their worst since Bill Parcells’ rookie year as coach in 1983, when they went 3-12-1.
-The team decided, in spite of their regression from the prior season when they went 9-7 and barely missed the playoffs, to retain the services of Dan Reeves as head coach for 1996 (he would be fired following that season after recording a 6–10 record).
+The Giants’ 5–11 finish was their worst since Bill Parcells’ rookie year as coach in 1983, when they went 3–12–1.
+The team decided, in spite of their regression from the prior season when they went 9–7 and barely missed the playoffs, to retain the services of Dan Reeves as head coach for 1996 (he would be fired following that season after recording a 6–10 record).

 Rodney Culver's touchdown was his third rushing touchdown of the season and the last of his NFL career.
 On May 11, 1996, Culver was aboard ValuJet Flight 592 when it crashed into the Florida Everglades following a fire in the cabin, killing everyone on the aircraft.

+Two weeks after this game, the New York metropolitan received its fourth significant storm in the span of a month.
+This time, it was the Blizzard of 1996, which saw over two feet of new snow fall over the area surrounding the Meadowlands.